United States Fire Insurance Company of New York: History

 The company had net assets of $626,049.95 on December 31, 1901, with total income of $657,078.71 and total disbursements of $542,952.28.

 The new century brought with it expansion into new areas across the country.
 Southwestern General Managers were appointed representatives for the United States Fire Insurance Company of New York for a new venture in Houston, Texas.
 At times other companies reinsured the outstanding insurance of the United States Fire Insurance Company of New York.
 Such was the case in 1903, when the National Fire Insurance Company of Hartford reinsured all the risks of the United States Fire Insurance Company of New York in Iowa.

 In 1904, H.G.
 Fairfield & Co. were appointed Boston agents of the United States Fire Insurance Company of New York, to succeed Prescott Chamberlain.

 A troubling sign emerged around 1906, when the United States Fire Insurance Company of New York decided to stop underwriting.
-An article in The New York Times stated "This stoppage is understood to be only temporary, and until the capital of the company has been reinforced."
+An article in The New York Times stated, "This stoppage is understood to be only temporary, and until the capital of the company has been reinforced."
 Their assets at the time had risen to $814,180 and its net surplus was $60,330.

-As late at 1977 the United States Fire Insurance Company of New York was still in operation.
+The United States Fire Insurance Company of New York stay in operation as late as 1977 before eventually ceasing operations.